-Thus, calculating ROI methodically is a necessary requirement before investing in a project.
-A good ROI analysis would allow you to better understand the kind of project framework you need to implement.
+Thus, calculating ERP ROI methodically is a necessary requirement before investing in a project.
+A good ROI analysis of your ERP Implementation would allow you to better understand the kind of project framework you need to implement.
 It would also allow you to monitor the progress of the project and fully see it into successful completion.

 Is upgrading to a Cloud ERP really worth it?

-Further, due to ERP implementation the quote to cash time is reduced as the accuracy of billing is increased.
-Financial closing formalities at the end of the month of year is thus made more efficient and simpler.
+Further, due to cloud ERP implementation, the quote to cash time is reduced as the accuracy of billing is increased.
+Financial closing formalities at the end of the month of the year are thus made more efficient and simpler.
 Along the same lines, employees do not have to manually enter data and consolidate information on spreadsheets, thus there is a significant increase in user productivity with cloud ERP systems than with on premise systems.
-Additionally, there is an increase in customer satisfaction, improved compliance and a better system of accounting integration.
+Additionally, there is an increase in customer satisfaction, improved compliance, and a better system of accounting integration.

 Factors affecting ROI in ERP on the Cloud